filbench/filbench.github.io/projects/_posts/2025-11-19-semeval-task.md

 ---
 layout: project
-title: Developing a high-quality benchmark dataset for the SemEval Shared Task
+title: Developing a high-quality benchmark dataset for a shared task
 date: 2025-11-19
 description: Developing state-of-the-art neural machine translation models for low-resource Filipino languages, focusing on Tagalog, Cebuano, and Ilocano.
 expected_date_range: Nov 2025 - May 2026